sirishax/Aerohyre/README.md

-There are 5 folder of each folder corresponds to a seperate assignment.
+There are 5 folder in this repo each folder corresponds to a specific task assigned.
 ## please check for the README file in each folder.